-Transgender People and HIV – This packet is a compilation of several recent fact sheets and other resources.
+Transgender People and HIV – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among transgender persons.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among transgender persons.
 Breakdowns are also provided by age, race/ethnicity, transmission category, and geographic region.
 The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including transgender persons.
 In addition, Tables 4a, 4b, 14a, 14b, 18a, and 18b focus specifically on HIV diagnoses, prevalence, and deaths among transgender persons.

 HIV and Transgender Communities (CDC) – This issue brief includes sections on HIV prevalence and new diagnoses, HIV risk, HIV prevention initiatives and research, and activities to raise awareness and support community engagement related to HIV and transgender people.

 Transgender Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of transgender clients in the Ryan White HIV/AIDS Program (RWHAP).
-About 2.3% of the approximately 568,000 RWHAP clients in 2019 were transgender.
+About 2% of the nearly 568,000 RWHAP clients in 2019 were transgender.
 Among transgender clients, 11% have unstable housing, nearly three-quarters (74%) lived at or below the federal poverty level, and 83% were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.

 HIV Prevention and Care for the Transgender Population (CDC) – The Transforming Health initiative and associated website provides information and materials for healthcare providers, whole-care teams, social service providers, and transgender people, with the goal of reducing new HIV infections and improving the health of transgender people who are living with HIV.
 The site has links to the following resources: